grumpyjames/birding-almanac/features/a-200-bird-year/part-35-dixons-cats-durham-and-children.md

 My eyes are watering with the strain of focussing on these birds; just as with the Wood Sandpipers, they're right at the edge of what can be reasonably looked at.
-That said, I'm pretty confident I've found the Surf Scoter - it's at the left hand side of the largest group.
+That said, I'm pretty confident I've found the Surf Scoter - it's at the left-hand side of the largest group.
 One of the 'scope wielders takes pity on me - "I've got it, have a look".
 A thousand thank yous from both of my eyes.
 I was right though - that is the Surf Scoter.
-I yield the eyepiece to Ems and make gracious noises.
+I yield the eyepiece to AB2 and make gracious noises.
 The other birders also offer up their scopes - we've definitely landed amongst a most charitable group; we must have passed some regional hazing test by being prepared to stare for so long with